zainabch123/html-twitter-challenge/README.md

 ### Extension Criteria
 * &#9745; Make the layout responsive so that the side-bars are removed on lower resolution devices
 * &#9745; Include images using the `img` and `svg` tags.
-    * Get the source for the icon images from the Twitter website as SVG
+    * Get the source for the icon images from the Twitter website as SVG and include them with `svg` tags
-    * Use a local file for the profile image
-    * Research how to use CSS to to make the profile image appear as a circle
+    * Use a local file for the profile image.
+Research how to use CSS to to make the profile image appear as a circle